Skip to main content

 • graphics

-• “The graphics look good for the most part, especially in the systems interface, featuring gorgeous shaders for planets and a very high-quality Voyager model.”
+• “The graphics look good for the most part, especially in the systems interface, with gorgeous shaders for the planet and a very high quality Voyager model.”

-• “Character graphics are the worst kind of uncanny valley, beer-bottle-with-plastic-arms, 3D-graphics-from-a-school-'puter-educational-game-from-2001 type cringe latex-dummy-looking trash.”
+• “Character graphics are the worst kind of uncanny valley, beer-bottle-with-plastic-arms, 3D-graphics-from-a-school-'puter-educational-game-from-2001 type cringe latex-dummy-looking models.”

 • “The graphics are terrible, like the CGI in the 1995 TV show literally looks better than this 2026 game.”